The new tourist train "SATONO" runs smoothly through Fukushima and Yamagata prefectures!

 Shingu Kumano Shrine is located about a 10-minute drive from Kitakata Station.

-It is an ancient shrine said to have been enshrined by Minamoto no Yoriyoshi in 1055.
+It is an ancient shrine said to have been established in 1055 by Minamoto no Yoriyoshi.

-The worship hall, built on a long platform, has 44 thick pillars arranged at equal intervals in five rows, and has an open-air structure with no surrounding walls or doors.
+The long hall built as the worship hall has 44 thick pillars arranged in five rows at equal intervals, and has an open structure with no walls or doors around it.

-In front of the platform is a large ginkgo tree said to be 800 years old, which is lit up from mid- to late November and is a famous spot for viewing the autumn leaves.
+In front of the long hall is a large ginkgo tree said to be 800 years old, and it is lit up from mid to late November, making it a popular spot for viewing autumn foliage.

-The adjacent Kumano Shrine Treasure House houses many nationally and prefecturally designated cultural properties, which are open to the public.
+The adjacent Kumano Shrine Treasure Hall houses numerous nationally and prefecturally designated cultural properties, which are open to visitors.

 Information